jacquelynleung/HelloFriend/README.md

 # HelloFriend
-An online chatbot to anonymously report situtations that you can confide in.
+An online chatbot to anonymously report situations that you can confide in.
 start: ____